testusr/.dotfiles/README.md

-Clone this directory to ~/.dotfiles
+Cl/one this directory to ~/.dotfiles

 # preparing tmux